 She didn't feel unlucky.
-Her world was complete in the snug cabin with its uncharted frontiers of love and celebration of stories and powerful secrets: just the two of them and the ship's cat, who mirrored their moods.
+Her world was complete in the snug cabin with its uncharted frontiers of love and celebration of stories and powerful secrets: just the two of them and the ship's kitten, who mirrored their moods.

-'I'm having a whale of a time', she wrote to her aunt but never posted the letter.
-The aunt shook her head at her neighbour, 'No good will come of this, I'm telling you now.'
+T'm having a whale of a time', she wrote to her mother but never posted the letter.
+The mother shook her head at her neighbour, 'No good will come of this, I'm telling you now.'